9. Database access

 OdbcDataReader |

-The program uses one of the two connection strings defined in the [App.config] file.
-Running the program yields the following results:
+The program uses one of the two connection strings defined in file [App.config].
+Execution gives the following results:

 The architecture used will be as follows: